 Forward Pigeon Pose

 This pose is very much like the sitting one.
 Start on all fours, and bring one knee in front of the other to cross it and then sink down.
-Straighten your back leg as straight as you can, but if it's not straight, that's ok.
-Gently take the weight off of your hands and transfer it on to your thighs, so you're feeling the stretch in your bent leg.
+Straighten your back leg as straight as you can, but if it's not straight, that's okay.
+Gently take the weight off of your hands and transfer it onto your thighs, so you're feeling the stretch in your bent leg.
 You can stay there, or you can relax back to the forearm, and if that feels good, go all the way down, relaxing your forehead to the ground.
 Stay for 10 breaths.
 When you're done, inhale, walk your hands up, shift your weight onto your hands, and bring your back leg forward.
 Then repeat on the other side.
 You don't have to do this fast.
 Move slowly and methodically.
 It can take 7 to 10 minutes before the muscle actually releases.

 Knee to Opposite Shoulder

 This simple stretch relieves sciatic pain by loosening your gluteal muscles, and the piriformus muscle, which can become inflamed and press against the sciatic nerve.
 Lie on your back with your legs extended and your feet flexed upwards, your toes pointing towards the ceiling.

 Bend your leg and clasp your hands around your knee, kind of like you're giving yourself a hug, then gently pull one of the legs across your body and just stay there.
 Hold this position for 5 to 10 breaths.
 Then inhale to bring your knee up and return to neutral, and exhale, knee pointing up to the ceiling, heel back down, and repeat on the other side.
 Do that a couple of times on each side.

 Sitting Spinal Stretch